MetaMask/action-publish-release/README.md

    - If changes are made to the base branch, the release branch will need to be updated with these changes and review/QA will need to restart again.
 As such, it's probably best to avoid merging other PRs into the base branch while review is underway.

-6. Squash & Merge the release.
+6. Squash and merge the release.

    - This should trigger this very action to tag the final release commit and publish the release on GitHub.
    - This also triggers a custom step to ensure that a tag representing the latest major version of this action exists.